Oracle Text enables you to build text query applications and document classification applications.

-The collection is typically static with no significant change in content after the initial indexing run.
-Documents can be of any size and of different formats, such as HTML, PDF, or Microsoft Word.
+The collection is typically static and has no significant change in content after the initial indexing run.
+Documents can be any size and format, such as HTML, PDF, or Microsoft Word.
 These documents are stored in a document table.
 Searching is enabled by first indexing the document collection.

 Queries usually consist of words or phrases.
-Application users can specify logical combinations of words and phrases using operators such as
+Application users specify logical combinations of words and phrases by using operators such as

 AND.
-Other query operations can be used to improve the search results, such as stemming, proximity searching, and wildcarding.
+Users can apply other query operations to improve the search results, such as stemming, proximity searching, and wildcarding.

-An important factor for this type of application is retrieving documents relevant to a query while retrieving as few non-relevant documents as possible.
-The most relevant documents must be ranked high in the result list.
+For this type of application, you should retrieve documents that are most relevant to a query.
+The documents must rank high in the result list.

 Figure 1-1 Overview of Text Query Application

-A typical text query application on a document collection enables the user to enter a query.
+A typical text query application on a document collection lets the user enter a query.
 The application enters a

 CONTAINS query and returns a list, called a hitlist, of documents that satisfy the query.
 The results are usually ranked by relevance.
 The application enables the user to view one or more documents in the hitlist.

-Figure 1-2 illustrates the flowchart of how a user interacts with a simple query application:
+Figure 1-2 illustrates the flowchart of user interaction with a simple text query application: